Independent Third Party Reviews

 Interest Rate Risk (IRR)

-We are industry leaders noted for developing solutions for verifying ALM models that meet the highest level of industry standards.
+We are noted for developing solutions for verifying ALM models that meet the highest level of industry standards.
 Our model assessments comply with specific OCC 2000-2016 mandates, the IRR Advisory issued by the FFIEC in January 2010, and other crucial requirements.

 Liquidity Risk Management